Why Teak Oil Can Be Harmful for Your Teak Furniture

 Once the sanding is complete, hose down the furniture to get rid of woodchips, grain, and dust.
 Wipe it with a clean towel and allow the surface to dry completely before mixing up the teak sealer.

 Always remember to apply the sealer evenly in the direction of the grain.
 Try to end at natural breakpoints on the surface and leave it to dry.
-Follow this up with a second coat, and you’re done!
+Follow this up with a second coat.

 Although you will need to reseal the teak annually for the best results, you can stop anytime you want to let the wood weather naturally.
 Discontinuing the sealing treatment will not tarnish or compromise the teak in any way.

-Since sealing teak is easier said than done, consider leaving it to experts like Teak & Deck Professionals.
-We’ve tested almost every brand of sealer out there and know exactly which product to use to match your particular teak tastes.
+In many cases, it’s best to leave teak sealing to the experts.
+At Teak & Deck Professionals, we’ve tested almost every brand of sealer out there and know exactly which product to use to match your particular teak tastes.

 While our natural-look sealer helps replicate the teak wood’s catalog luster, our proprietary Warm Honeytone color mutes the orangish tone that irks many homeowners.
-If you’ve set your heart on sealing your teak furniture, be sure to give us a call.
+If you’ve set your heart on sealing your teak furniture, give us a call today.

-5. Does This Mean Oiling Furniture is Bad?
+5. Does This Mean All Furniture Oiling is Harmful?

 Indoor teak wood furniture

-Absolutely not!
+We’re not talking about all furniture – only outdoor teak pieces.
 When it comes to indoor furniture, a moisturizing oil treatment can effectively prevent your pieces from cracking and splintering in dry weather.
+So, don’t swear off oiling completely.

-You can also oil teak furniture, but only if it stays inside.
-Remember to always use high-quality oil-based polishes instead of cheap aerosol variants sold by the can.
+Remember: you can oil teak furniture, but only if it stays inside.
+Always use high-quality oil-based polishes instead of cheap aerosol variants sold by the can.
 Quality furniture polish will help preserve the furniture’s shine and keep it looking good for a long time.

 6. Should You Polish Outdoor Teak Furniture?